rakki194/yipyap/docs/linting.md

 ### 1. Unused or Commented Out Imports
 - **Problem**: Leaving imports for components that are no longer used or are commented out
 - **Solution**:
-  - Remove unused imports completely
-  - Don't leave commented-out imports in the code
-  - Use version control to track historical changes instead
+  Unused imports should be removed completely from the codebase rather than being left in place.
+Commented-out imports have no place in production code and should be deleted.
+Instead of keeping old imports around as comments, developers should rely on version control systems to track historical changes to the codebase.
+This keeps the code clean and maintainable while still preserving the history of changes.

 ### 2. Incorrect Import Paths
 - **Problem**: Import paths don't match the actual file structure
 - **Solution**:
-  - Double-check file paths relative to the importing file
-  - Use path aliases (like `~`) consistently
-  - Consider using absolute imports for better maintainability
+  When working with imports, it's important to carefully verify that file paths are correct relative to the importing file's location.
+Path aliases like `~` should be used consistently throughout the codebase to maintain a standard import style.
+For improved maintainability, consider using absolute imports rather than complex relative paths, as this makes the code more resilient to file moves and refactoring.

 ### 3. Missing Files
 - **Problem**: Trying to import from files that don't exist
 - **Solution**:
-  - Create the missing files if needed
-  - Update import paths to point to existing files
-  - Remove imports for components that are no longer needed
+When encountering missing files, first check if the file needs to be created based on the component requirements.
+If the component is still needed, create the missing file in the appropriate location with the necessary code.
+For files that exist but have incorrect import paths, update the paths to correctly point to the existing file locations.
+During this process, take the opportunity to remove any imports for components that are no longer used or needed in the codebase.
+This helps maintain a clean and efficient import structure.

 ### Best Practices to Avoid Import Errors